 Contact him at sbhadra [at] princeton.edu

 Chris is an energetic, dynamic dancer who loves jamming to fast music.
 After first becoming interested in social dancing as a freshman through dorm peer pressure, Chris has been swinging the f out since joining Swingtime, Stanford’s energized swing dance troupe, in 2009.
 Since then, he has been a performer, a choreographer (self plug: Rhythm of Love and Dance With Me Tonight for Swingtime), and an instructor.
 As a hopeful future teacher, Chris strives to instill a passion for Lindy Hop, an excitement for the music, and a curiosity and awe about swing theory along side steps.
 Chris is addicted to Lindy Hop and Charleston, and occasionally tries his hand (foot?) at Balboa, Shag, and West Coast Swing, Waltz, Polka, and some Latin dances.
-Outside of swing dancing, Chris is currently a graduate student at Princeton in Chemical Engineering, and also enjoys, cooking, eating, and musing about pedagogy.
+Outside of swing dancing, Chris is currently a graduate student at Princeton in Chemical Engineering, and also enjoys, cooking, eating, musing about pedagogy, and jamming on the washboard in the Bitters & Rye Jazz Band.

 Contact him at cchen8 [at] princeton.edu